SiavashBamshadnia/Laravel-Auto-Hard-Deleter/README.md

 ```

 ## Usage
-in your models that used `SoftDeletes` trait, you can enable Auto Hard Delete with this line:
+in your models that used `SoftDeletes` trait, you can enable Auto Hard Delete with this code:
 ```php
 class SampleModel extends Model
 {